-Formed in 1960, the Leon County Humane Society is Tallahassee’s largest no-kill, non-profit animal welfare organization.
+Formed in 1960, the Leon County Humane Society is Tallahassee’s largest life-saving, non-profit animal welfare organization.

-LCHS is a no-kill organization, therefore, animal intake is limited to provide adequate care and socialization for the animals in our program.
+LCHS is a life-saving organization, not an open intake shelter.
+Therefore, animal intake is limited to provide humane care and socialization for the animals in our program.
 LCHS works closely with numerous animal shelters as a receiving animal transfer agency.
 While we do receive some animals as owner surrenders, priority is placed on animals at risk of euthanasia.
 LCHS also works to find loving adoptive placement for many senior animals and animals with special needs.
 While LCHS does house adoptable cats and kittens on site, all underage kittens as well as some senior cats reside in foster homes.
 The LCHS Dog Program is completely foster home based.

 LCHS foster parents and volunteers make a huge impact on the lives of animals within the organization.
 While LCHS is not directly affiliated with any national animal welfare organization, the organization does act as an Emergency Response and Placement Partner with both the Humane Society of the United States and the American Society for the Prevention of Cruelty to Animals.
 This allows LCHS to provide a safe foster environment for some additional animals who’ve fallen victim to cruelty.

 At LCHS, we recognize the importance of educating and equipping the community to be the best pet owners possible.
 Through humane education lessons in local classrooms to assistance through the LCHS Pet Food Pantry, we seek to encourage a positive relationship between pet owners and the animals in their lives.

 LCHS relies on the generosity of others to fulfill our mission to “Rescue, Rehabilitate & Educate; Fostering a Kinder Community for People and Their Pets”.
 If you have questions about the Leon County Humane Society, animals in our care, or programs offered, feel free contact us!